marcolink/MarkdownTable/README.md

 Stacy     | Chevrolet    | Corvette Stingray | 1957
 Kate      | DeToamso     | Pantera           | 1971
 ```

+The output can be used as normal markup:

 Name      | Manufacturer | Type              | Year
 ----------|--------------|-------------------|-----